Sweatr

 Boston, London, and a Warm Forecast: Adjusting Your Marathon Fueling Plan in Taper Week

 You spent the winter dialling in your fueling plan.
 Long runs in the dark, in the rain, in 4°C drizzle.
 You know your gel timing.
 You know your bottle splits.
-You have a plan written on the back of your race bib.

 Then you check the forecast for race day.
 Boston is trending 22°C. London is sitting at 18°C with sunshine.
 Suddenly the plan you spent four months rehearsing is built on the wrong data.